(Louis Meulstee’s web site)

-Superposing Unit in closed position.
+Superposing Unit side view position (above).
 On the lid was a tongue for clipping the unit to Switchboards UC 6-line or Frames D and P (Distribution and Protection) 10-wires.

-‘Superposing Unit (One Transformer)’ previously known as "Experimental Transformer, Compositing", was a 1:1 ratio transformer having the primary and secondary windings split at a central point. (right) The transformer was toroidal wound on a special dust ring core.
+The ‘Superposing Unit (One Transformer)’, previously known as ‘Experimental Transformer, Composition’, was a 1:1 ratio transformer having the primary and secondary windings split at a central point. (right) The transformer was toroidal wound on a special dust ring core.
 The inductance of each winding was 7H at 300Hz, insertion loss about 1dB.

 Superposing Unit (Three Transformer) No. 1A Y1/YA 4652.